 - visibility – syntax rules make ARKs easy to extract from texts and to compare for variant and containment relationships

-In the last fourteen years over 317 organizations spread across fifteen countries registered to assign ARKs.
-Registrants include libraries, archives, museums (Smithsonian), publishers (PeerJ), government agencies (EPA), academic institutions (Harvard), and technology companies (Google).
+Since 2001 over 470 organizations spread across fifteen countries registered to assign ARKs.
+Registrants include libraries, archives, museums (Smithsonian), publishers (PeerJ), government agencies (EPA), academic institutions (Princeton), and technology companies (Google).
 Some of the major users are

 - The California Digital Library

 - National Library of France (Bibliothèque nationale de France)

 - Portico Digital Preservation Service

 - University of California Berkeley